cbkii/pvpn/SoR.md

 ## qBittorrent-nox Integration

-- **Web UI API usage:** If the user enables qBittorrent’s Web UI (bound to localhost), the CLI should use the WebAPI to update settings.
+- **Web UI API usage:** qBittorrent’s Web UI (bound to localhost) is required for port updates.
 After obtaining a forwarded port, send an HTTP POST to `/api/v2/app/setPreferences` with JSON `{"listen_port": PORT}` (as demonstrated by the qBittorrent forums ([Is there a way to change the torrenting port without restarting QBittorrent? - qBittorrent official forums](https://forum.qbittorrent.org/viewtopic.php?t=11385#:~:text=Hi%20i%20do%20change%20the,port%20as%20follows))).
-The user should configure the Web UI to allow localhost updates (e.g. enable “Bypass authentication for local clients” or set a known token).
-This approach avoids restarting qBittorrent.
+The WebUI must allow localhost updates (e.g. enable “Bypass authentication for local clients” or set a known token).
+If the WebUI is disabled, port updates are skipped.
+Enabling the WebUI may require a one-time manual restart of `qbittorrent-nox`.

-- **Config file fallback:** If the WebUI is not active, the tool must edit qBittorrent’s config directly.
-For example, stop `qbittorrent-nox`, open its config file (often `~/.config/qBittorrent/qBittorrent.conf`), change `Connection\Port=...` to the new port, and restart.
-(This technique was suggested by qBittorrent developers when APIs fail ([API Access and listening port - qBittorrent official forums](https://forum.qbittorrent.org/viewtopic.php?t=7708#:~:text=Post%20%20%20by%20,Nov%2012%2C%202019%206%3A38%20pm)).)
-The CLI should locate the config automatically or accept it via an option.

 ## Command-Line Interface Design